Got told? Please don’t beat yourself up! It’s ALL good!

 It’s now 2am and Bedouin is playing Liberation by Simon Vuarambon & Sidartha Siliceo.
 I was dancing like a madman and got so hot that I took my shirt off and carried on.
 The sitar sample hit and all I could say is “FAKOFF!”
 I hear another riff and again screamed FAKOFF!
 I look to my right and because I’m screaming FAKOFF so loud, Ashleigh is wriggling her earhole in pain.
 Then Yelena walks over and gently says, “honey I know you’re having a good time but you’re freaking the girls out.”
 I’m annoyed at this point because I really don’t want to worry about anyone but I piped down as a courtesy to the others who were also trying to be present.
 Sometimes you got to pick your battles.
 The party ended around 9am and we walked back to the street to grab a cab and crash.
 I had a long flight to catch the next day.

+I almost didn’t take this trip had it not been for best friend Poups’ encouragement to go.
+Somehow ended up finding myself in the cenotes of Tulum after a long history of self-punishment.
 After I returned home I found myself saying it often because it briefly took me back to that magic moment in time.
-It’s not something I try to do but something that comes naturally at the right moment.
-I screamed it so much, it caught on among friends.
-There are so many amazing shows by so many amazing producers in SF that it’s easy to scream FAKOFF several times a week.
+There are so many amazing shows by so many amazing producers that it’s easy to scream FAKOFF several times a week in SF alone.
 It’s the peak moment of flow that feels oh so-right.
 FAKOFF!
+I wonder what treasures future journeys will bring.

 So instead of f-ing off every weekend, plan something big, work hard, organize and then FAKOFF the right way.
 Doing all this requires a balanced practice of physical health, mental health, financial security, planning and community in order to party well.
 In other words, be mindful, do the right things for yourself and then enjoy the reward.
 The shrinks call it delayed gratification and it really works.
 There’s a reason we eat dessert last.